khalidchbab/Pharmacy_FrontEnd/README.md

-# fluttergooglemapsapp
+# Pharmacie De Garde

-Flutter Tutorial - Flutter Google Maps
-Flutter Tutorial - Flutter Google Maps Video series can be watched here https://www.youtube.com/watch?v=lNqEfnnmoHk
+Generated For CHBAB KHALID GITHUB

 ## Getting Started

-we will see how to integrate google maps in your flutter application using google_maps_flutter plugin .
+we will see how to integrate google maps in Our flutter application using google_maps_flutter plugin .
 Note: Please add the API KEY in the "AndroidManifest.xml"

 For more details about the google_maps_flutter plugin check here https://pub.dartlang.org/packages/google_maps_flutter#-readme-tab-